datasciencedatathon/COVID-19/README.md

 ### Steps to participate in the hackathon

 - Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSefB4qKEO6NkoqK--p3shr2PymNue3IfpLIR-e7ahVRXgrFng/viewform" target="_blank">here</a>
 - You will receive an email to join the hackathon's slack workspace.
-Teams will be formed oganically through conversations in this workspace.
+Teams will be formed organically through conversations in this workspace.

 _Registrations open until 5:00 pm PST on 12th June._